mikhailsoldatkin/maschine_chords_converter/README.md

 ## Output files

-- The generated JSON files are saved in the parent directory relative to the **sets** folder.
+- The generated JSON files are saved in the same folder where the **sets** folder is located.
 - The file name is generated using the following pattern:
   `user_chord_set_0X.json`
   where **X** is the sequential number of the processed chord set.